jacksorjacksor/flask/_rough_plan.md

 # Rough plan for session
+This is going to be recorded!
+Please try to type along as much as you can!
+Code.
+A lot.
+The point of today isn't specifically for the coursework, but just to open your eyes to how to use Flask for whatever you want.
+If you've made anything in Python before you can now turn it into a website.

+# 5 min break at 55 past the hour

+1.
-## Playing around with Flask & setting things up
+Playing around with Flask & setting things up
+Ex 1, fast

+2.
-## Ex 1
+Ex 1, slowly

+3.
-## Free time & talking through the assessment
+Free time & talking through the assessment

+# Forms